sethfischer/nissan-leaf-obd-manual/source/disclaimer.rst

 ---------------------------

-An advisory issued by *Nissan* states that an after market diagnostic tool should never be connected to the data link connector.
+An advisory issued by *Nissan* states that an after market diagnostic tool should never be connected to the diagnostic connector.

     .. vale off